 Find Work as a Session Musician

-Are there any labels operating in your area?
-Make sure they know you're available to hire, so they can mention you're name when one of their bands need a player for recording or a fill in for a show.
+- Are there any labels operating in your area?
+Make sure they know you're available to hire, so they can mention you're name when one of their bands need a player for recording or someone to fill in for a show.

 - Advertise your services on Craigslist, local papers, flyers in record shops and studios, message boards frequented by musicians - anywhere you can think of it.
 Think about especially targeting websites and message boards that are read by songwriters who may need a musician to record demos of their songs or vocalists who need a backing band to record their demo.

 - OK, maybe your dream is to make a living playing the guitar as a session player.
 Take a number.
 If you play a mean glock/pedal steel/theremin/insert instrument here, that could be your way of opening the session musician door.
 It doesn't have to be a particularly outlandish kind of instrument - horns, double bass, mandolin, cello - it's much harder to find musicians who can play these instruments than it is to find a session keyboard player, which makes those musicians in higher demand.
 Even if you want to move to a different instrument later, work your unique skills to get in the door.